younny/wheretogo/README.md

 -----
 It requires Android 6.0 Marshmallow version or higher.

+Enter your API key in the api xml.
+You can find it in AndroidMenifest.xml

-Add the following to your `build.gradle`:
+And, add the following to your `build.gradle` if you don't have :

 	dependencies {
     compile fileTree(dir: 'libs', include: ['*.jar'])